 Low credit is generally defined as a score under 629.
 You can have low credit for a variety of reasons, including a history of making late payments to lenders, identity theft or simply not having enough years of credit history.
 Your credit score dictates what type of interest you’ll end up paying on your car loan, and a low score means a higher interest rate.
+Many people ask, how to buy a car?

-The good news is you aren’t necessarily destined to pay a high interest rate on your auto loan for five or more years just because your credit score isn’t good.
+The good news is you aren’t necessarily destined to pay a high-interest rate on your auto loan for five or more years just because your credit score isn’t good.
 This guide will help you figure out how your credit score affects your auto loan along with your options for getting an auto loan with affordable payments if you have bad credit.

 Tips for Buying a Car with Bad Credit